House Democrats face choice over budget deal

 Some Democrats were already backing up Pelosi as the deal was announced Wednesday afternoon.

-California Rep. Eric Swallwell said while he supports a DACA fix, his concern was more about the size of the deal.
+Rep. Eric Swalwell of California said that while he supports a DACA fix, his concern was more about the size of the deal.

 "I still have a real problem dramatically increasing the caps, adding to the deficit, when we just added $2 trillion for the tax plan.
-So if (Republicans) want to roll back their tax cuts so that we don't have such a deep, deep deficit, I would be more receptive to that," Swallwell said.
+So if (Republicans) want to roll back their tax cuts so that we don't have such a deep, deep deficit, I would be more receptive to that," Swalwell said.

-Congressional Hispanic Caucus member and California Democratic Rep. Nanette Diaz Barragán said Democrats should not accept a funding deal without what they've asked for.
+Congressional Hispanic Caucus member and Democratic Rep. Nanette Diaz Barragán of California said Democrats should not accept a funding deal without what they've asked for.

 "No, I think that we aren't using all the leverage we have and that's a disappointment and I won't support it," she said.
 "We as a caucus have talked about making this one of our leverage points and using this as a leverage point.
 I hope that we continue to do that."

-But the objection wasn't universal, and the mood in a House Democrat caucus meeting this morning that convinced Pelosi to speak on the floor was split, according to a Democrat in the meeting.
+But the objection wasn't universal, and the mood in a House Democratic caucus meeting this morning that convinced Pelosi to speak on the floor was split, according to a Democrat in the meeting.
 Some were "understandably upset" about not including DACA recipients and there was "generally a lot of frustration."

 But others raised questions, asking, "What is our plan?
 What is our message?
 How are we going to win this?"
 After the last shutdown members are still unclear on the path forward and expect the Senate to pass this, leaving them little room.
 The source said there is a lot in the deal that many Democrats support, including the increase in domestic programs.

-This source told CNN "a lot of people are going to vote for it.
+This source told CNN that "a lot of people are going to vote for it.
 It's not a situation where we can hold all our members."

+At a House Democratic retreat Wednesday afternoon, lawmakers said they hadn't seen the proposal yet and weren't sure how the party would go.

+Rep. David Cicilline of Rhode Island described the difficulty Democrats will face, saying that they sent a list of priorities to Republican leaders and it could be tough to reject a deal with the majority of them included.

 It's unclear if Democratic leadership will whip against the bill.
 Asked Wednesday if leadership is instructing its members any particular way, House Democratic Caucus Chairman Joe Crowley demurred.

-"People in our caucus will do what they think is in the best interests of their constituents and for the country," Crowley said.
+"People in our caucus will do what they think is in the best interests of their constituents and for the country," the New York Democrat said.

+Cicilline said he believed it would be an individual choice, and California's Rep. Linda Sánchez, a member of Democratic leadership, told CNN she wasn't sure yet if the caucus will whip.
+She said that personally, she still needed to study what finally passes but it "likely would promise some big challenges for me."

-And Crowley didn't commit to supporting or rejecting the deal.
+Crowley also didn't commit to supporting or rejecting the deal.

 "There is more to this deal than the issue of immigration," he said, referencing the disaster relief money, in particular.
 "It is very complex.
-This There? is much more to this than simply one-off issues.
+There is much more to this than simply one-off issues.
 And we'll have to look at that in totality."

-Unlike recent past government funding deadlines, House Democrats have been holding their fire in pressuring their Senate colleagues to reject a deal that doesn't address DACA.
-That has largely been because of McConnell's promise to turn to a "fair" process on immigration after February 8, when the deadline comes.

-"It's hard, because we want them to be clear that this is reckless by the Republicans, but we are also clear that they want to keep the Senate and Congress moving so they have an opportunity, not just at getting a full year (funding) -- stop doing (continuing resolutions) -- but also to deal with other issues including DACA, by getting a vote on something," said Congressional Hispanic Caucus Chairwoman Michelle Lujan Grisham on Tuesday.
+One advocacy group was already putting pressure on Democrats to reject the deal.
+Frank Sharry, executive director of the pro-immigration America's Voice, said in a statement that Democrats must vote against the deal to prove their commitment to DACA recipients.

+"If you believe in a solution for Dreamers, oppose any spending bill that does not include Dreamer relief," Sharry said.
+"Insist that a solution be included in this must-pass spending bill.
+Anything less will be a vote for funds that could be used to detain and deport Dreamers at the hands of Trump's turbocharged deportation force.
+For Democrats, the seriousness of your commitment to Dreamers will be revealed by this vote."